 This degree is recognised worldwide as a quality qualification for entry into a number of non-law professions such as politics, business, work within the law commission, work in the voluntary sector, trademark or patent agent roles, insurance, banking, civil service, local authorities, journalism and media.

 The course is not designed to comply with the requirements of the Joint Academic Stage Board of the Solicitors Regulation Authority and Bar Standards Board for the completion of the Academic Stage of training for the legal profession.
-Other professional and academic postgraduate courses may, however, be available, particularly the Masters in Law.

-You can also consider alternative careers involving law which do not require approval of JASB, such as paralegal, patent lawyers or licenced conveyancers.
+You can also consider alternative careers involving law which do not require approval of JASB, such as paralegal, patent lawyers or licensed conveyancers.
 Students who wish to be considered for Year 2 of the LLB programme may apply to the course leader at the end of Year 1.
 Applications are considered on a case-by-case basis and are at the discretion of the course leader.

-Between 2016 and 2020 we're investing £125 million in the London Metropolitan University campus, moving all of our activity to our current Holloway campus in Islington, north London.
-This will mean the teaching location of some courses will change over time.
+We're investing in an exciting, multimillion pound transformation of the London Metropolitan University campus, between 2016 and 2020.
+We're moving all of our activity to one place, our current Holloway campus in Islington, north London.
+This will mean the teaching locations of some courses will change over time.

 Whether you will be affected will depend on the duration of your course, when you start and your mode of study.
-The earliest moves affecting new students will be in September 2017.
+The earliest moves affecting new students will be in September 2018.
 This may mean you begin your course at one location, but over the duration of the course you are relocated to one of our other campuses.
 Our intention is that no full-time student will change campus more than once during a course of typical duration.

 All students will benefit from our move to one campus, which will allow us to develop state-of-the-art facilities, flexible teaching areas and stunning social spaces.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.